Asana

 • Multiple products (CRM, Dev, Service) available as add-ons

 Limitations: Per-seat pricing scales steeply for larger teams.
-CRM is a separate product with its own pricing.
-Automation action limits on lower tiers.
-No invoicing, proposals, or contracts built in.
+CRM is a separate product with its own billing.
+Automation actions are capped on Basic and Standard plans.
+No invoicing, proposals, or contracts.

-Wrike is the enterprise-grade Asana alternative for teams that need advanced resource management, cross-departmental visibility, and creative proofing workflows.
+Wrike is the enterprise-grade option for teams that need advanced resource management, cross-departmental visibility, and creative proofing workflows.
 Where Asana locks resource management behind Enterprise, Wrike offers it at lower tiers with more depth.

-Wrike's cross-tagging feature lets tasks live in multiple projects simultaneously — a genuine advantage over Asana's project structure.
-The proofing and approval workflows are particularly strong for marketing and creative teams.
+Wrike's cross-tagging lets tasks live in multiple projects simultaneously, a real structural advantage over Asana's single-project task model.
+Proofing and approval workflows are particularly strong for marketing and creative teams managing high-volume asset production.

 Key features: